swcarpentry/DEPRECATED-boot-camps/sql/sql.md

 Information should not be duplicated in a database.
 Each table should be about a single subject (avoids uneccesary replication).
 When naming fields, think about meaning, not presentation.

 When we divide our data between several tables, we need a way to bring it back together.
 The key is to have an identifier in common between tables - shared columns.
 This will allow us to JOIN tables.
+This is what we will discuss now

+For example, the species ID is included in the surveys table, but we don’t know what the species ID stands for.
+That information is stored in the Species table and can be linked to if we need it.
+This means that we don't have to record the full genus, species, and taxa information for the several thousand individuals of each species.

 Joins
 -----